-5.2 Guiding principles
+5.1.
+Guiding Principles

-- 5.2.1.
-The best interests of the minor are paramount. - 5.2.2.
-Each minor is entitled to be treated in a way that supports the principles of privacy (within the limits outlined on admission), ensures and maintains confidentiality and respects their dignity. - 5.2.3.
-Each minor should assume that their parents or guardians will be informed about any serious concerns that staff may hold about their welfare or any complaint of harm. - 5.2.4.
-All staff have a responsibility to contribute towards the provision of a safe, caring environment that enables each minor to enjoy an environment that supports their learning and personal development. - 5.2.5.
-All instances involving a minor that suggest that the minor has suffered 'harm', is suffering 'harm', or is at an unacceptable risk of suffering 'harm' will be reported in accordance with this policy.
-Under NSW law, persons who deliver health care, welfare, education, children's services, residential services or law enforcement to children are all mandatory reporters.
-However in NSW the law relating to mandatory reporting only applies to children under the age of 16.
-In spite of this the College has taken the view that in relation to minors, increased scrutiny will apply and if necessary reporting will be undertaken consistent with the Children and Young Persons (Care and Protection) Act 1998 and The NSW Interagency Guidelines for Child Protection Intervention 2006.
-In particular, this will be the case in relation to alleged sexual assault, self harm, evidence of abuse and serious health issues. - 5.2.6.
-Allegations of 'harm' to a minor must be dealt with immediately and diligently. - 5.2.7.
-Each person involved in situations where 'harm' to a minor is suspected or disclosed will be treated with dignity, sensitivity and respect. - 5.2.8.
+- 5.1.1.
+The best interests of the minor are paramount. - 5.1.2.
+Each minor is entitled to be treated in a way that supports the principles of privacy (within the limits outlined on admission), ensures and maintains confidentiality and respects their dignity. - 5.1.3.
+Each minor should assume that their parents or guardians will be informed about any serious concerns that staff may hold about their welfare or any complaint of harm. - 5.1.4.
+All staff have a responsibility to contribute towards the provision of a safe, caring environment that enables each minor to enjoy an environment that supports their learning and personal development.

+- 5.1.5.
+All instances involving a minor that suggest that the minor has suffered 'harm', is suffering 'harm', or is at an unacceptable risk of suffering 'harm' will be reported in accordance with this policy. - 5.1.6.
+Allegations of 'harm' to a minor must be dealt with immediately and diligently. - 5.1.7.
+Each person involved in situations where 'harm' to a minor is suspected or disclosed will be treated with dignity, sensitivity and respect. - 5.1.8.
 Each person who has access to information regarding suspected or disclosed 'harm' to a minor has an obligation to observe confidentiality.

-5.3 Types of incidents that may involve Child Protection procedures
+5.2.
+Types of incidents that may involve Child Protection Procedures